Buffalo Soldier: Indian Wars

 From 1867 to the early 1890s, these regiments served at a variety of posts in the Southwestern United States and the Great Plains regions.
 They participated in most of the military campaigns in these areas and earned a distinguished record.
 Thirteen enlisted men and six officers from these four regiments earned the Medal of Honor during the Indian Wars.
 In addition to the military campaigns, the Buffalo Soldiers served a variety of roles along the frontier, from building roads to escorting the U.S. mail.
 On April 17, 1875, regimental headquarters for the 10th Cavalry was transferred to Fort Concho, Texas.
 Companies actually arrived at Fort Concho in May 1873.
 The 9th Cavalry was headquartered at Fort Union from 1875 to 1881.
-At various times from 1873 through 1885, Fort Concho housed 9th Cavalry companies A–F, K, and M, 10th Cavalry companies A, D–G, I, L, and M, 24th Infantry companies D–G, and K, and 25th Infantry companies G and K. From 1879 to 1881, portions of all four of the Buffalo Soldier regiments were in New Mexico pursuing Victorio and Nana and their Apache warriors in Victorio's War.
+At various times from 1873 through 1885, Fort Concho housed 9th Cavalry companies A–F, K, and M, 10th Cavalry companies A, D–G, I, L, and M, 24th Infantry companies D–G, and K, and 25th Infantry companies G and K.

+From 1879 to 1881, portions of all four of the Buffalo Soldier regiments were in New Mexico pursuing Victorio and Nana and their Apache warriors in Victorio's War.
 The 9th Cavalry spent the winter of 1890 to 1891 guarding the Pine Ridge Reservation during the events of the Ghost Dance War and the Wounded Knee Massacre.
-Cavalry regiments were also used to remove Sooners from native lands in the late 1880s and early 1890s.
+Cavalry regiments were also used to remove Sooners (whites), who were squatting (illegally occupying) native lands in the late 1880s and early 1890s.

-In total, 23 Buffalo Soldiers received the Medal of Honor during the Indian Wars.